Goracio10/hello-world/README.md

-# hello-world what is happening?
+# hello-world what is happening now?